 Put-in-Bay Diary-Thurs., Dec.
 9th – Billy Market posts on Facebook – “Get your cars off the island.”
 The ferry runs only three more days.

 Fri., Dec.
-10th – This is the first time this season the township snowplowers have been out to plow the island roads in the morning.
-The EMS, Police and fire department enjoy a prime rib dinner at the Senior Center.
+10th – This is the first time this season that the township snowplows have been out to plow the island roads in the morning.
+The EMS, Police, and fire department enjoy a prime rib dinner at the Senior Center.
 Chef John is the cook.
 The “William Market” left Cleveland this morning and headed back to Put-in-Bay.
-She was at Great Lakes Shipyard for the past several weeks for inspection, painting and refurbishing.
+She was at Great Lakes Shipyard for several weeks for inspection, painting, and refurbishing.

 Thurs., Dec.
-16th – It the first day of service for Joe Kostura’s airboat
+16th – It is the first day of service for Joe Kostura’s airboat

 Fri., Dec.
 17th – The Ladies Tea and Cookie Exchange takes place at the Skyway.

 Sun., Dec.
-19th – Ice guide Glen Stevens tells us they’re reporting up to seven inches of ice and there have already been a few shanties put on the ice out by the State Park.
+19th – Ice guide Glen Stevens tells us they’re reporting up to seven inches of ice, and a few shanties have already been put on the ice out by the State Park.
 Miller Boat Line holds its Christmas party at the Skyway.

 Fri., Dec.
-24th – Computer wiz Larry Knaser is bartending at Tipper’s.
+24th – Computer wiz Larry Knaser bartends at Tipper’s.

 Sat., Dec.
-25th – Billy Market is inviting everyone to a Christmas Ale keg party this night at Mojito Bay!!!
+25th – Billy Market invites everyone to a Christmas Ale keg party this night at Mojito Bay!!!

 Sun., Dec.
-26th – Because he’s enjoyed so many, Ray Traverso can’t eat another Christmas cookie.
+26th – Ray Traverso can’t eat another Christmas cookie because he’s enjoyed it so much.
 Joe Kostura is busy all day making trips on the airboat back and forth from the Lime Kiln to the Catawba Dock.
 The ice is pretty smooth and makes for good going.

 Dec., 26th – Ice guides Rob LaPlante and Glen Stevens take their first customers of the season out on the ice CALL GLEN

 Mon., Dec.
-27th – Suzette Luecke (Put-in-Bay Class of 1984) is on the first airboat off the island after the visiting family and friends on the island for the holidays.
+27th – Suzette Luecke (Put-in-Bay School Class of 1984) is on the first airboat off the island after visiting family and friends for the holidays.

 Wed., Dec.
 29th – There are three ice fishing shanties in the bay.